 It’s a lot easier to crosscut boards on a table saw or use the surface as a workbench without the fence in the way.
 But where do you put it?
 How about tucking it away in a piece of PVC pipe bolted to the saw base?
 Buy and install a length of 4- or 5-in.-diameter PVC (measure your fence first!).
 Rip the leftover pipe in half and screw it to the top of the sheath.
 It’s a great shelf for push sticks, wrenches, featherboards and other accessories.
-Thanks to Martin Kipp for inspiring this tip!
+Thanks to Martin Kipp for inspiring this tip to add to our list of PVC pipe ideas!
 Check out some other savvy storage tips around the house and the garage.

 PVC Stain Tube

 A common frustration for DIYers is dealing with the irregular shapes of furniture legs and spindles.
 Avoid the headaches of sanding or staining intricate shapes by using PVC pipe as a dip tube.
 Just be sure to glue a cap to the bottom end of the tube to avoid leaks!
 Want to know more about refinishing furniture?
 Learn all the secrets from a seasoned pro.

 Try using some PVC pipe to build a flower tower.
 This planter is used for growing strawberries, but you can also use the holes to plant some flowers to brighten up your backyard.
 You can see instructions for the project here.

 This PVC mitten/glove dryer utilizes the heat from the floor vent.
 The racks are made from a 6-inch piece of PVC, a wire hanger, some electrical tape and glue.
 For the full instructions, visit revrider.net.

 Slit some up PVC pipe down the middle and you’ve got stackable drawer organizers to keep all your small tools handy.
 See why a pool noodle inside a kitchen drawer isn’t such a crazy idea.